 - Bring a water bottle – The tap water here is safe to drink, so bring a reusable water bottle to save money and reduce your plastic use.
 LifeStraw is my go-to brand, as its bottles have built-in filters to ensure that your water is always clean and safe.

 Where to Stay in South Korea

-South Korea has plenty of budget-friendly hostels.
-Here are my recommended places to stay:
+South Korea has plenty of budget-friendly hostels and guesthouses.
+Here are some of my recommended places to stay when you visit:

 How to Get Around South Korea

 Bus – Taking a long-distance bus is the cheapest and most popular way to get around the country.
-There are two types: express (which make few to no stops) and intercity (which travel between smaller destinations and make more stops).
+There are two types: express (which makes few to no stops) and intercity (which travels between smaller destinations and makes more stops).

 Your best bet for reserving tickets in advance is to go directly to the bus terminal, as most bus websites and booking apps are in Korean and only accept Korean credit or debit cards.